hapax/hapax.github.io/assets/teaching.md

 A second direction out of the scrubland is applications of mathematics in the real world.
-Unlike beauty, which never even gets a rhetorical look in, the phrase "real world" is bandied about
+Unlike beauty, which never gets much of a rhetorical look in, the phrase "real world" is bandied about almost recklessly in maths classes.
+Word problems, for instance, are often supposed to be set in the real world, though I'm not sure I live in the same world as these problems.
+Here is an example from our textbook:

 <figure>
     <div style="text-align:center"><img src ="/images/posts/specialist3.png"